migomipo/migo-hqm-server/README.md

 force_team_size_parity | (optional) If true, players will not be able to join the team that already has more players than the other one.
 Default value is false. password               | Administrator password. welcome                | Welcome message that is sent to all players when they're joining. \n will create a new line.
-The client can only show 7 chat lines at a time, and it is not recommended to have more than three lines.
+The client can only show 7 chat lines at a time, and it is not recommended to have more than three lines. replays                | (optional) If true, all matches that start will be saved as replays.
+Games that ended before the warmup ended will not be saved.

 ### Game